pavani-17/C-Shell/README.md

     username@hostname $ sort < lines.txt >> sortedlines.txt
     ```

-4. Commands are chained using logivcal `AND` and `OR` operators, such that the `EXIT CODE` of the entire chain is the logical `AND` or `OR` (respectively) of the individual exit codes.
+4. Commands are chained using logical `AND` and `OR` operators, such that the `EXIT CODE` of the entire chain is the logical `AND` or `OR` (respectively) of the individual exit codes.
 These operators short circuit, have equal precedence and are evaluated left-to-right.<br>
 Example:
     ```
     :') username@hostname > ls $ echo penguins @ echo fail